Sustainable procurement

+This framework is also known as the triple bottom line, which is a business accounting framework.
+The concept of TBL is narrowly prescribed, and even John Elkington, who coined the term in the 1990s, now advocates its recall.
+Indeed, procurement practitioners have drawn attention to the fact that buying from smaller firms, locally, is an important aspect of sustainable procurement in the public sector.
+Ethics, culture, safety, diversity, inclusion, justice, human rights and the environment are additionally listed as important aspects of SPP.

 Sustainable procurement involves a higher degree of collaboration and engagement between all parties in a supply chain.
 Many businesses have adopted a broad interpretation of sustainable procurement and have developed tools and techniques to support this engagement and collaboration.

 Triple bottom line considerations

 Procurement – the letting of contracts for goods, works and services on the best possible terms – has historically been based on two criteria, price and quality, with a view to maximizing benefits for the procuring organization.
 Sustainable procurement broadens this framework to take account of third-party consequences of procurement decisions, forming a "triple baseline" of external concerns which the procuring organization must fulfill.